-Cayman Brac (Brac=bluff in Gaelic) is one of the most beautiful areas I have ever been lucky enough to clip bolts.
+Cayman Brac ("Brac" rhymes with "crack" and means bluff in Gaelic) is one of the most beautiful areas I have ever been lucky enough to clip bolts.
 The climbing exists on a bluff that runs west to east, with large limestone cliffs rising up to about 150 feet in height on the northeast end of the island.
 The island has all you might expect for limestone sport climbing: steep and juggy overhangs to vertical and technical rock, stalactites and flowstone, sometimes sharp, or sometimes smooth and slick, and pockets and jugs.
 If you are looking for solitude, this is your place.
 If you are looking for lines to wait in to get onto climbs, go elsewhere.
-There are several developed crags on the island with 47 climbable routes, with grades range from 5.7 To 5.12+.
-Most of the climbing ranges from 5.10 to 5.12.
-Experienced climbers will enjoy this area more than beginners, as there are few climbs in the easier range.
-The few that do exist at this grade, however, are quite good.
+There are seven developed climbing areas on the island with 80 routes, with grades range from 5.6 To 5.13b.

 GEAR: There is no place to purchase climbing gear on the island, so everything will have to be brought with you.
 If you stay at the Bluff View House you will have static ropes and a clip stick, just bring a squid or something similar to clip the bolts.
 A rack of 20 quickdraws will get you up any route on the island (the longest route requires 19).
-Some slings for some of the wandering routes at The Point may also be helpful.
-Take something to ascend with (i.e. prussic or Tiblock) when climbing at the point.
-All gear should be washed when you return home to get rid of the salt.
-Because of the sharp rock you will walk over during the approaches, sturdy hiking shoes and gloves recommended.
+Take a half-dozen shoulder-length slings with biners for routes at The Point.
+Ascending devices (Prussic, Ropeman, Tiblock) are also required when climbing at The Point.
+More details

-Orange Cave: A great way to spend an afternoon and to get used to the stone on the brac.
-This area offers climbing from 5.7 to 5.11a, and includes one of the steepest 5.10s anywhere!
+Orange Cave: With a 7 minute approach this is great place to spend an afternoon and to get used to the stone on the Brac.
+This area offers climbing from 5.6 to 5.11a, and includes one of the steepest 5.10s anywhere!
 Shade @ 2:00 in March.

-The Wave Wall: With routes graded from 5.8 to 5.12, and the greatest concentration being in the 5.10 range, this crag offers a high concentration of moderates.
-Unfortunately, it can only be accessed during calm seas, a luxury we were not afforded on our trip.
+The Wave Wall: With routes graded from 5.8 to 5.12+, and the greatest concentration being in the 5.10 range, this crag offers a high concentration of moderates.
+Unfortunately, it can only be accessed during calm seas.
 Shade @ 2:30 in February.

 The Northeast Point: Adventurous climbing ascending with nothing but water and air below you.
 Many routes here from 5.9 to 5.12.
 Shade all day in February, the top of the routes get sun by mid March.

-Dixon's Wall: This area is home of the best rock and the best routes on the Island.
-Though only 4 (5.11) with titanium bolts, thee of them are four star routes.
-Please ask permission before passing through the Dixon’s property.
-Shade all day.
+Dixon's Wall: This area is home of the best rock and the best routes on the Island with shade all day.

 Many of the major airlines offer service to Cayman Brac (i.e. American, United, Cayman Airways).
 A visit to your favorite online booking agent (i.e. Travelocity, Expedia, Orbitz, etc.) will lead the way.
 In some cases (as in ours when traveling from Albuquerque, NM), these sites mix different airlines and come to a price more expensive than you will come up with if mixing airlines on your own.
 For example, we traveled from Albuquerque to Tampa on Southwest, then to Grand Cayman and finally Cayman Brac by purchasing a separate flight on Cayman Airlines.
 Doing this was less expensive than the prices any of the online agents came up with.